LarsSchy/SMAC-M/README.md

 Furhter on a tool is provided to process tiff files and create mapfiles automaticly

+XMLStarlet should be installed to run the scripts to create color tables.

 Disclaimer: The package has only been tested with Swedish S57 sofar.
 The displayed chart are only intended to be used for planning, not navigation.